What Does 'Shana Tova' Mean?

 shana tova

-In 2022, Rosh Hashanah begins at sundown Sept.
-25 and concludes at nightfall Sept.
-27. The holiday falls on the first and second days of Tishrei for the Hebrew year 5783, which aligns annually to dates ranging from mid-September to early October on the Gregorian calendar.
+In 2024, Rosh Hashanah begins at sundown Oct.
+2 and concludes at nightfall Oct.
+4. The holiday falls on the first and second day of Tishrei, the first month of the Hebrew calendar.
+This aligns annually to dates ranging from mid-September to early October on the Gregorian calendar.

 Advertisement